top of page

 • Location: Great Bend, KS; BARTonline.

-• Institution Type: Public, 2‑year community college.
+• Institution Type: Public, two year community college.

 • Delivery: Online, hybrid, campus; SARA.